jcbritobr/sray/README.md

 # SRay
 SRay is a simple raytracing application based on [Ray Tracing in One Weekend](https://www.amazon.com/Ray-Tracing-Weekend-Minibooks-Book-ebook/dp/B01B5AODD8) book.
+All code use new C++ 11/14 drafts for memory management whit smart pointers.

 ![Image processed with 100 samples](images/goodsample-2.png)